 a combination of the stevia extract I take (see below) along with 3 pills each of Solaray cat’s claw bark extract, solaray reishi mushroom, and Planetary Naturals andrographis.
 I take these along with stevia extract and said green/black tea combo morning and evening.
 It is very important that these things are taken together at the same time.
 This is an average dose so adjust it for your weight and height. nothing.

 Stevia alcoholic extract in a cup of water or 1/2 1/2 orange juice and almond milk every morning and evening.
-Work your way up to 2 tsp, or 3 dropperfuls, each morning and evening.
+Stevia can make you feel woozy if you don’t take it with something that has sugar in it like OJ, so just be warned.
+Work your way up to 4 tsp, or 6 dropperfuls, each morning and evening.
 Do not take for longer than 1 year unless you absolutely have to.
 It has to be stevia tinctured in alcohol!
 This is the only product I buy from Nutramedix, because they’re kinda shady, but hey, it works.
+Personally, I’ve been noticing that I both crave and can handle more stevia tincture as time goes on.
+I don’t know how safe it is but I’ve been getting healthier, so there is that.

 Spike your food with a lot of raw garlic.
 A garlic press is a good investment.
 Make sure you’re seasoning the food with the garlic, not just sprinkling it on stuff, or you’ll have gastric upsets.
 Aim for 2 cloves a day, and more if you crave more.
 Or, an easier way to get enough garlic is to chop and then press garlic, then put it in a teaspoon and “shotgun it.”
 Meaning: put the minced garlic in your mouth, drink a large sip of water, and swallow both.
 You can do this after a meal.
 I like to do 1-2 cloves after dinner.